dogweather/forkful/content/en/elixir/strings/searching-and-replacing-text.md

 weight: 10
 ---

-## What & Why?

-Searching and replacing text are bread-and-butter for programming; they're essentially finding strings and swapping them out.
-Programmers do this all the time for things like updating code bases, processing text data, or just simple editing tasks.

 ## How to:
 In Elixir, you can use the `String` module for quick search-and-replace operations.
 Here's how you do it:

 ```elixir